thomas-young-2013/Demo-DistributedMLSystem-PS/README.md

 `./analysis-tools.sh run SSP:4 1000 0.001`: run SSP version with stale 4, the iteration number is 1000 withe learning rate is 0.001

 ### End
-if you have some ideas or question, please contact us.
+if you have some ideas or questions, please contact us.